Frank Alexander (actor): Biography

 He was proclaimed at the time as one of the three fattest actors ever to appear on the screen, with Roscoe "Fatty" Arbuckle as one of the others.

 Alexander died of a heart attack on September 8, 1937, aged 58.
-He weighted 465 pounds when he died.
+He weighed 465 pounds when he died.
 He was cremated two days later at Hollywood Cemetery.
 His ashes are unmarked but lie in the Garden of Beginnings at Hollywood Forever Cemetery near Los Angeles.